 What is ANSWER?

-The Action Network for Social Work Education and Research (ANSWER) is a coalition of the following organizations: Association of Baccalaureate Social Work Program Directors (BPD), Council on Social Work Education (CSWE), Group for the Advancement of Doctoral Education (GADE), National Association of Deans and Directors of Schools of Social Work (NADD), National Association of Social Workers (NASW), Society for Social Work and Research (SSWR), National Association of Black Social Workers, and Social Work Policy Institute.
+The Action Network for Social Work Education and Research (ANSWER) is a coalition of the following organizations: Association of Baccalaureate Social Work Program Directors (BPD), Council on Social Work Education (CSWE), Group for the Advancement of Doctoral Education (GADE), National Association of Deans and Directors of Schools of Social Work (NADD), National Association of Social Workers (NASW), Society for Social Work and Research (SSWR) and Social Work Policy Institute.